-Challenge number Detail of challenge 1 Closing the attainment gap, esp in English and Maths 2 Ensuring our teachers have continual access to high quality CPD in order to improve and extend classroom experiences of students 3 Maximising cultural capital and experiences.
+Challenge number Detail of challenge 1 Closing the attainment gap, esp in English and Maths.
+On entry, our disadvantaged students on average are behind in reading and spelling.
+We will focus on reducing this gap.
+2 Ensuring our teachers have continual access to high quality CPD in order to improve and extend classroom experiences of students 3 Maximising cultural capital and experiences.
 Living in Lincolnshire often presents with problems accessing high quality cultural experiences.
 Raising aspirations and ambitions for the future - post 16 4 Improving the mental health / well-being of our students.
 Emotional and pastoral support.
-5 Ensuring high expectations for every single student, in every single classroom.
-Raising aspirations and ambitions for the future - post 16
+Focus on improving behaviour and attendance.
+Inclusion and belonging.
+5 Ensuring high expectations and raising aspirations for every single student, in every single classroom.
+Raising aspirations and ambitions for the future - post 16.
+Improving achievement and progress at the end of KS4.